All Products

 • Versions earlier than SUSE 12 SP1 or openSUSE 13

-1. Run the following command to open the kernel file:
+1. Open the kernel file:

 vim /etc/sysconfig/kernel

-2. Press the I key to enter the Insert mode and add the following content to the file:
+2. Press the i key to enter the Insert mode and add the following content to the file:

 INITRD_MODULES="virtio_blk virtio_net"